The Family Recharge Station...

 Good design is all about making us live our lives better and these Device Parking/Recharging stations are great for enforcing the standards you want for your family...

-They are the perfect present for the family to encourage some reconnection with the real world.
+They are the perfect present for the parent, partner or grandparent who wants to lead the way back to the real world.

 - Jeanette